 This is my adaptation of Dave Higton's spam deleting e-mail fetcher.

-The main new feature of this version is support for ROOL's new (beta) AcornSSL module, which can be used instead of SecureSockets to create secure connections.
+The main new feature of versions after 1.64 is support for ROOL's new (beta) AcornSSL module, which can be used instead of SecureSockets to create secure connections.
 Version 1.67.1 is a bug fix release.

 AntiSpam is an application for deleting unwanted e-mail (a.k.a. spam).
 It can check your POP3 mailboxes and identify spam by looking at the headers of the messages.
 You can let it download the messages that aren't spam at the same time (preferred) or make it start another fetcher such as POPstar after it has deleted the spam.